Folate and Your Health

 Folate is also needed for growth, especially in developing babies.
 Folate helps prevent some birth defects, such as defects of the brain and spinal cord.
 Brain or spinal cord defects are called neural tube defects (NTDs).
-For more information, see HealthLinkBC File #38c Nutrition and Pregnancy: Neural Tube Defects and Folic Acid.
+For more information, see HealthLinkBC File #38c Pregnancy and Nutrition: Folate and Neural Tube Defects.

 How much folate do I need each day?

 |Recommended Dietary Allowance (RDA) for Folate (Daily)|

 |4 to 8||200 mcg||200 mcg|

 |14 and older||400 mcg||400 mcg|

 Adults need 400 micrograms (mcg) of folate each day.
 400 micrograms (mcg) = 0.4 milligrams (mg).
 You can usually get enough folate every day by choosing foods that are good sources of folate.
 If you are not sure you are getting enough folate from food, you can take a multivitamin each day.

 Yes.
 Women who could become pregnant, who are pregnant or that breastfeed need more folate.

 All women 14 to 50 years of age who could become pregnant need to eat foods that are high in folate and take a supplement with 400 mcg of folic acid every day.

 Pregnant women need at least 600 mcg of folate each day from foods and supplements.
 The brain and spine of the unborn baby form in the first 4 weeks of the pregnancy (the first or second week after the first missed period).
 Taking a folic acid supplement each day helps reduce the chance of a neural tube defect in their unborn child.